hungly/Pacman/README.md

       If we open a map file that produced by others programs and that file is working correctly (no crash while saving), if we save that file without doing any modification to the file then the problem appear on the others programs.
-Their is no different in the file as we can tell while open by a text editor and while checking the file using a program that compare the original and newly saved file in binary mode (compare the bits).
+There is no difference in the file as we can tell while open by a text editor and while checking the file using a program that compare the original and newly saved file in binary mode (compare the bits).

       We suspect that our program had written some strange characters in the file but our write function only write character in the array, integer for map height and width and "\n" character so we have yet to find out the cause of the problem.

 Third party resources:

   NCURSES